 - Utilize the Student Organization Resource Center (free printing, button maker, craft supplies, etc.)

-- Participate in Student Organization Fairs for recruitment
+- Participate in Student Organization Fairs

-- Receive the SEL Newsletter and more!
+- Receive the weekly SEL Newsletter and more!

 Student Organization Recognition Purpose and Structure